DashaSites/web-plus-pm2-deploy/README.md

 - Configured HTTPS with free SSL certificates
 - Connected a custom domain to the server

-The deployed app is no longer available — the domain and hosting were temporary, as this was a learning assignment.
+The deployed app is no longer available — the domain and hosting were temporary, as this was a learning project.

 #### Technologies:
 - Node.js + Express backend (API)